Sky lantern: Bangladesh

+For many Buddhists, the rising lanterns represent spiritual offerings to the Buddha, prayers for peace, and goodwill for all beings.
+In the Chittagong region and the Chittagong Hill Tracts, hundreds of colorful lanterns are released into the night sky, illuminating the horizon and signifying unity, harmony, and spiritual renewal within the Buddhist community.

-China
+Mainland China

 In ancient China, sky lanterns were strategically used in wars, in a similar way as kites were used in ancient Chinese warfare, such as military communication (transmitting secret messages), signaling, surveillance or spying, lighting the sky when laying siege on the city at night etc. However, later on, non-military applications were employed as they became popular with children at festivals.
 These lanterns were subsequently incorporated into festivals like the Chinese Mid-Autumn and Lantern Festivals.Although, nowadays they are used as objects within traditional festivals to emphasize the unity of family coming back together during the first full moon.
 This is represented by the lanterns all coming together in the sky upon being released and the roundness of the lanterns express the wholeness of family.
 Before Sky Lanterns were used in a cultural manner in their society, they were used as a means of communication in the military.
 However, with the passing of time, it shifted to symbolizing a family reunion.
 Hence, the importance of Sky Lanterns during the Mid-Autumn Festival and the Lantern Festival where they promote reconciliation, peace and forgiveness alongside the unity of family.

 India

-One traditional account says that Diwali commemorates the return of Rama after 14 years of exile and victory over Ravana, just before the start of the winter season, as part of celebrations sky lanterns are released into the night sky with hopes towards a new year.
-Although fireworks have been lit for a longer period, Chinese lanterns gained popularity in Diwali in the 21st century.
-One of the most famous sky lantern festivals is celebrated at Udaipur, Rajasthan.

 In Bengal and Northeast India, Buddhist people celebrate their Probarona Purnima which signifies the end of their three-month lent by releasing lighted sky lanterns (fanush), it is the second-largest festival of the Buddhist community.
 During Diwali festival (The festival of Light) eco-friendly sky lanterns are used for celebrations along with fireworks.
 It is a ritual of warding away bad energy and beginning a new (enlightened) path to righteousness.